 Yesterday they dragged out John Podesta on Fox News Sunday.

-Well, I didn't drag him out.
+I didn't drag him out.

 Podesta will show up anywhere whether there's a microphone or camera.

-This is the think tank where this idiot from the UN spoke the other day, Mark Malik Brown, accusing you of being a bunch of mind numb robots with your opinion of the United Nations shaped by me and Fox News.
+This is the think tank where this idiot from the UN spoke the other day, Mark Malik Brown, accusing you of being a bunch of mind-numb robots with your opinion of the United Nations shaped by me and Fox News.

-And this is a George Soros funded organization.
+And this is a George Soros-funded organization.

 So they bring Podesta out, who used to be Clinton's chief of staff, and there's some interesting things that he said here, and I want you to hear them.

-And of course I'm gonna have reaction.
+But of course, I'm going to have reaction.

-John, there's not a single word in the new party platform about Iraq.
+First question from Chris Wallace: John, there's not a single word in the new party platform about Iraq.

 Maybe they can get that agreement by November.

-But you know, seriously, unity isn't everything.
+But, you know, seriously, unity isn't everything.

 The Republicans are unified in no change of direction.

-They're unified on ignoring the facts on the ground, uh, they're unified in no accountability.
+They're unified on ignoring the facts on the ground.

-I think they've they're on the wrong side of the issue with the American people, uh, and they've showed no sense of challenging the president uh as he's made mistakes, and I think that'll that will be the issue when it comes to November.
+I think they're on the wrong side of the issue with the American people, and they've shown no sense of challenging the president as he's made mistakes.

 And whether you know it or not, Mr. Podesta, the vast majority of the American people don't want to lose.